Efferescent/Assist.org-Equivalent-Classes/README.md

 Please note that all of these inputs are CASE SENSITIVE.

 Also, in the resulting data frame, there are duplicates of certain classes due to formatting issues in the API (i.e.   'CS__141' and 'CS_141' or 'ies' and 'y').

+#  Why
+At this current time, it's difficult to know all the equivalent community college classes for a specific class at your college or community college.
+Under the current system, you would need to manually pull up every single PDF for each community college which can take up to several hours.

 #  Future Improvements
 1. Add what community college the course is located in the resulting data frame.